openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 ### Direct Model

-> **Security Requirement V-10 (conditional):** The Verifier must ensure that the credential was stored in a secure wallet.
+> **Security Requirement V-10 (conditional):** The Verifier must ensure that the credential was stored in a secure Wallet.

 ### Indirect Model

-Assuming this trust can be established by way of conformity assessment of some sort, the Issuer needs to make sure that it issues Credentials into a wallet it trusts and the Verifier needs to make sure that it accepts presentations only from wallets it trusts.
+Assuming this trust can be established by way of conformity assessment of some sort, the Issuer needs to make sure that it issues Credentials into a Wallet it trusts and the Verifier needs to make sure that it accepts presentations only from wallets it trusts.

 In order to make the life of Verifiers easier, this concept obliges the